roedesh/copyguard/README.md

 ## Features

 - [x] Warns you when Javascript alters your clipboard data after copying
-- [ ] Warns you when the selection you copied contains offscreen elements (under development)
+- [x] Warns you when the selection you copied contains hidden elements
+- [ ] Whitelist or blacklist websites (coming soon)

 ## Building

 1. Clone repo
-2.  `npm i`
+2.  `yarn`
-3.  `npm run dev` to run the dev task in watch mode
+3.  `yarn dev` to run the dev task in watch mode
-4.  `npm run build` to build a production (minified) version
+4.  `yarn build` to build a production (minified) version

 ## Testing in Chrome